LTurns/quiz-responsive-design/README.md

 6. Shortcomings & Limitations

 * Refactoring - lots of code here.
-With more time, I would attempt to make some of the steps much clearer.
+With more time, I would attempt to make some of the steps much clearer and cleaner.
 * Scalability may be a potential limitation - if there were 1000s of results, pushing every "start" and "stop" into a separate array would take a lot of time.
 One way to cater against this would be to focus on sections of the array instead of iterating over every object - we know that the initial start times are likely to be at the beginning of the array, for example.